Golden Jubilee of Joining of 72-76 Batch of REC in ABAD WISPERING PALMS KUMARAKAM ON 27 ,28 ,29 January 2023.

 Students were allowed to dine in any mess of their choice.
 Even now, I remember that the mess bill was below 90 rupees.
 You could eat as much as you wanted without any restrictions.
 Many students, right after their games, would head straight to the mess.
 We’d often see plates piled high with chapatis and curries.

 As I mentioned earlier, the initial days of our college were marked by severe ragging.
-It was a period when ragging was rampant and unchecked in engineering and medical colleges.
+It was a period when ragging was rampant and unchecked in Engineering and Medical colleges.
 The authorities made no attempt to control this, possibly due to the lack of stringent regulations.
-Often, ragging turned violent and uncontrollable, primarily due to a small group of individuals who took it too far.
+Often, ragging turned violent and uncontrollable, primarily due to a small group of senior students( mainly second year) who took it too far.

 Typically, ragging would end within a couple of months, but for some reason, it didn’t happen in our batch.
-This extended ragging led to dismissals and other disruptions for some students.
-One such student was Philip Thomas from Thiruvalla.
-During that time, the movie "Chembarathi" had become a hit, and Philip was accused of ragging students in the manner of a character from that film.He himself called him SUDHIR the villain of this much acclaimed film.
+This extended ragging led to complaints paving way for dismissals and other disruptions for some senior students.
+One such student was Philip Thomas from Thiruvalla who was second year student.
+During that time, the movie "Chembarathi" had become a big hit, and Philip was accused of ragging students in the manner of a character from that film.He himself called him SUDHIR the villain of this much acclaimed film.
 His dismissal was the result of this complaint.

 It was while reflecting on my first year that these memories come back to me.
 Regardless, due to the strict implementation of rules, ragging has mostly disappeared from educational institutions.
 While there are some positive aspects of ragging, I stand on the side that believes it is not a good practice.
 Ragging often led to seniors dominating juniors, but it often became physically and mentally distressing, which is a harsh reality that cannot be ignored.
 As time went on, laws evolved, and attitudes shifted.